mozilla-spidermonkey/spidermonkey-embedding-examples/docs/Bytecodes.md

 debugger still needs to be notified when control exits a scope; that's what this instruction does.

-The last instruction in a lexical scope, as indicated by scope notes, must be either this instruction (if the scope is optimized) or `JSOp::PopLexicalEnv` (if not).
+The last instruction in a lexical or class-body scope, as indicated by scope notes, must be either this instruction (if the scope is optimized) or `JSOp::PopLexicalEnv` (if not).